Baited Shark Diving in South Africa

-Baited dives with tiger sharks, Zambezi (bull) sharks and oceanic blacktip sharks are becoming a primary focus of many dive tours to the country and once again South Africa earns it’s place among the worlds top shark diving destinations.
-Baited shark dives were first introduced on Aliwal Shoal in around 2002 when the area became famous for it’s tiger sharks.
+Baited dives with tiger sharks, Zambezi (bull) sharks and oceanic blacktip sharks are becoming a primary focus of many dive tours to South Africa, and once again South Africa earns its place among the worlds top shark diving destinations.
+Baited shark dives were first introduced at Aliwal Shoal in 2001 when the area became known as a hot spot for diving with tiger sharks.

 Baited dives on Protea Banks are a quite different experience.
-Protea banks is famous for it’s Zambezi (bull) sharks and with less blacktips in the area, Protea Banks may provide divers with the chance to witness more complex interactions between shark species.
-The Zambezi sharks are often attracted to secondary activity in a baited environment – game fish, other sharks and excited divers can stimulate their curiosity and suddenly the whole focus of the dive changes as the bull sharks take charge!
-Other species successfully attracted to a baited situation include, dusky sharks (C. Obscurus), bronze whaler and on rare occasions scalloped and great hammerhead sharks.
+Protea banks is famous for it’s Zambezi (bull) sharks and often provides divers with the chance to witness more complex interactions between shark species.
+The bull sharks are attracted to the activity in a baited environment – game fish, other sharks and excited divers can stimulate their curiosity and suddenly the whole focus of the dive changes as the bull sharks take charge!

-The shark diving industry plays a vital role in public education and shark conservation.
-We believe that baited dives with a responsible dive operator can help to inspire a passion for sharks and encourage a better understanding of these magnificent predators.
-Providing an economic value to the live animal through tourism is perhaps the only hope that many species of shark have of achieving any form of protective status.
+Baited dives with a responsible dive operator can help to inspire a passion for sharks and encourage a better understanding of these magnificent predators.
+Providing an economic value to the live animal through tourism is perhaps the only hope that many species of shark have of achieving any form of real protective status.